EECS150/project_skeleton_fa21/spec/checkpoint1.md

 - **Implement data forwarding for data hazards.** Add forwarding muxes and forward the outputs of the ALU and memory stage.
 Remember that you might have to forward to ALU input A, ALU input B, and data to write to memory.
 Test forwarding aggressively; most of your bugs will come from incomplete or faulty forwarding logic.
 Test forwarding from memory and from the ALU, and with control instructions.
 - **Add BIOS memory reads.** Add the BIOS memory block RAM to the memory stage to be able to load data from the BIOS memory.
 Write assembly tests that contain some static data stored in the BIOS memory and verify that you can read that data.
 - **Add Inst memory writes and reads.** Add the instruction memory block RAM to the memory stage to be able to write data to it when executing inside the BIOS memory.
 Also add the instruction memory block RAM to the instruction fetch stage to be able to read instructions from the inst memory.
 Write tests that first write instructions to the instruction memory, and then jump (using jalr) to instruction memory to see that the right instructions are executed.
-- **Run Riscv151\_testbench.** The testbench verifies if your Riscv151 is able to read the RV32I instructions from instruction memory block RAM, execute, and write data to either the Register File or data memory block RAM.
+- **Run `cpu_tb`.** The testbench verifies if your CPU is able to read the RV32I instructions from instruction memory block RAM, execute, and write data to either the Register File or data memory block RAM.
-- **Run isa\_testbench.** The testbench works with the RISCV ISA tests.
+- **Run `isa_tb`.** The testbench works with the RISCV ISA tests.
 This comprehensive test suites verifies the functionality of your processor.
-- **Run software\_testbench.** The testbench works with the software programs under `software` using the CSR check mechanism as similar to the `isa_testbench`.
+- **Run `c_tests_tb`.** The testbench works with the software programs under `software` using the CSR check mechanism as similar to the `isa_tb`.
 Try testing with all the supported software programs since they could expose more hazard bugs.
 - **Add instruction and cycle counters.** Begin to add the memory mapped IO components, by first adding the cycle and instruction counters.
 These are just 2 32-bit registers that your CPU should update on every cycle and every instruction respectively.
 Write tests to verify that your counters can be reset with a `sw` instruction, and can be read from using a `lw` instruction.
 - **Integrate UART.** Add the UART to the memory stage, in parallel with the data, instruction, and BIOS memories.
 Detect when an instruction is accessing the UART and route the data to the UART accordingly.
 Make sure that you are setting the UART ready/valid control signals properly as you are feeding or retrieving data from it.
-We have provided you with the `echo_testbench` which performs a test of the UART.
-In addition, also test with `c_testbench` and `bios_testbench`.
+We have provided you with the `echo_tb` which performs a test of the UART.
+In addition, also test with `uart_parse_tb` and `bios_tb`.
 - **Run the BIOS.** If everything so far has gone well, program the FPGA.
 Verify that the BIOS performs as expected.
 As a precursor to this step, you might try to build a bitstream with the BIOS memory initialized with the echo program.
-- **Run matrix multiply.** Load the `mmult` program with the `hex_to_serial` utility (located under \texttt{scripts/}), and run `mmult` on the FPGA.
+- **Run matrix multiply.** Load the `mmult` program with the `hex_to_serial` utility, and run `mmult` on the FPGA.
 Verify that it returns the correct checksum.
 - **Check CPI.** Compute the CPI when running the `mmult` program.
 If you achieve a CPI 1.2 or smaller, that is acceptable, but if your CPI is larger than that, you should think of ways to reduce it.

 ## Checkoff